schuppeste/PC-Fan-ARGB-Multi-Stripe/README.md

-Here's a GitHub description with setup instructions for the defines:

 # ESP32 RGB Fan Controller

 Control RGB PC fans with temperature-based animations using an ESP32 and FastLED.
 Connects to LibreHardwareMonitorLib in for real-time hardware monitoring.